Training & mentoring

 If you're interested in attending a Role Models training, please fill in the expression of interest form here, and we'll be in touch with the next training date.

-You will need your single sign on credentials to access the training - Challenging Behaviour: Dealing with bullying and harassment in the workplace
+You will need your single sign on credentials to access the training - Harassment in Higher Education

 Little things matter: The Impact of micro-behaviours in the workplace